The triumphant advance of the Internet

 Very few people are familiar with the Krones company.
 But most of them have the products in hand more or less every day.
 The medium-sized company from Neutraubling in the Upper Palatinate is the world market leader in the manufacture of systems for filling and packaging beverages and liquid food in PET and glass bottles and beverage cans.
 As for many highly specialized B2B companies, there is a great challenge in international marketing communication and especially in the supraregional recruitment of qualified personnel.
 Krones AG recognized the potential of the social web early on and has since developed into a benchmark in this area for many B2B companies.
 An extensive web TV service was launched on the Krones homepage back in summer 2008.
 On February 9, 2010, YouTube joined in the form of a so-called brand channel.

-By June 2013, Krones AG was able to achieve around 1 million video views there.
+By June 2013, Krones AG had achieved around 1 million video views there.
 The individual videos are clicked on an average of over 1.000 times.
 As a reminder: Krones is not a lifestyle brand like Coca-Cola or Red Bull, just a manufacturer that supplies the global beverage industry with filling systems.
 Anyone who thinks that a machine manufacturer's videos can only be "conservative" should take a look at Krones' YouTube channel.
 One focus is on the authentic portrayal of people, their personal stories, which they connect with their employer.
-Krones' Facebook presence also shows how products and services that are supposed to be unemotional can be presented in an eye-catching way.
-Over 120.000 users are connected to the Krones profile on Facebook via the "Like" button.
+The Facebook-The presence of Krones shows how products and services that are supposedly unemotional can be presented in an eye-catching way.
+Over 120.000 users have access to the Krones profile on Facebook connected via the "Like" button.
 Many albums, pictures and videos invite you to discover the world of Krones.
 There are sections such as quiz games, a career blog and a trainee blog.
 And - it's human!
 It's less about technical achievements and more about letting people have their say who see themselves as part of the global Krones community.

 This fits if the Facebook-The Krones editorial team said goodbye to the weekend with a picture of colleagues toasting.
 On the Facebook-Page of Krones, current job advertisements can be found, which can be found in their own Facebook-Network can be posted and forwarded.
 The success of the Facebook- or the entire social web engagement of Krones AG is not only reflected in a lively community that actively contributes with comments, but also in the fact that Krones is one of the top 100 employers in the field of engineering for graduates and young professionals in Germany .
 Krones shares 81st place with companies such as Microsoft, Miele, Sony and Unilever.